Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Prerequisites <a name="prereq"></a>

- 1. *Having a basic understanding of **[System Administration](https://victorops.com/blog/definitive-guide-for-being-a-system-administrator)** is recommended for this repository and for the Demo, otherwise [Google](www.google.com) is your best friend.* <a name="prereq"></a>
+ 1. *Having a basic understanding of __[System Administration](https://victorops.com/blog/definitive-guide-for-being-a-system-administrator)__ is recommended for this repository and for the Demo, otherwise [Google](www.google.com) is your best friend.* <a name="prereq"></a>

- 2. *Having a basic understanding of **[Markdown](www.markdowntutorial.com)** will not be essential to your abilities on taking this course.
+ 2. *Having a basic understanding of __[Markdown](www.markdowntutorial.com)__ is not required to your abilities on taking this course.
 It will be essential to you for taking notes professionally and staying organized.
-This will also help you learn how to use [Markdown](www.markdowntutorial.com) by repeatedly writing it.
+This will also help you learn how to use [Markdown](www.markdowntutorial.com) by repeatedly writing it.*

- (7-22 Repetitions truly help your brain to learn something.)* <a name="md"></a>
-    * Markdown is an essential text editor and there are different flavors of Markdown depending on what you're using.
+   * Markdown is an essential text editor and there are different flavors of Markdown depending on what platform you're using.
 For example, using shell commands on Github are called console commands.

-    * Below you can see a Markdown preview.
+   * Below you can see a Markdown preview of this repository.
+I use [Atom]()
     ![Markdown](https://media.giphy.com/media/NKPuru8WWScVQSo2CH/giphy.gif)